Starting at Loreto

 When can I apply for the EPQ course?

-There is plenty of time to apply.
 The EPQ course starts towards the end of your Lower Sixth year and is completed in Upper Sixth.
 As this is an additional qualification requiring significant commitment, EPQs are recommended to students who, in agreement with their subject teachers and Head of Hall, have achieved strong academic success during their first year of study.

 When do I get my timetable?